redhat-partner-tech/partner-tech-days-march2021/integrated-mgmt-workshop/exercises/1-compliance/openscap-exercise.md

 #### 5\.
 Configure and launch an Ansible Tower template to run an OpenSCAP scan.

+This step will allow us to scan a single rhel7 host with the ```PCI_Compliance``` policy that we configured on Satellite.

 -   In Ansible Tower click 'Templates' from the left side pane menu

 -   Select on the GREEN + icon on the far right side of the screen and click "Job Template".
 Fill out the details as follows.